 This is to certify that tree felling under Forest Design Plan ref.
-Central/08 (19) Sence Valley has been approved by the Forestry Commission as being in accordance with Government policy for
+Central/08 (19) Sence Valley has been approved by the Forestry Commission as being in accordance with Government policy for the sound management of a renewable resource.

 This certificate is valid only for the period of the felling approval.